-Performance Measure 2018 Statewide Target (Expressed as Five-Year 2014-2018 Average) Total number of traffic related fatalities on all public roads 3,703.8 Rate of traffic related fatalities on all public roads per 100 million VMT 1.432 Total number of traffic related serious injuries on all public roads 17,565.4 Rate of traffic related serious injuries on all public roads per 100 million VMT 6.740 Total number of non-motorized fatalities and serious injuries on all public roads 2,150.6 reflect a 2% reduction from the original trend line projection for 2022.
-When a trend line is decreasing, the target mirrors that projection.
+Performance Measure 2022 Statewide Target (Expressed as Five-Year) Total number of traffic related fatalities on all public roads 3,563 Rate of traffic related fatalities on all public roads per 100 million VMT 1.27 Total number of traffic related serious injuries on all public roads 16,677 Rate of traffic related serious injuries on all public roads per 100 million VMT 5.76 Total number of non-motorized fatalities and serious injuries on all public roads 2,367

 These targets were developed using a data-driven, collaborative process during the update of Texas' 2017-2022 Strategic Highway Safety Plan.
-The targets are aligned with the state's Highway Safety Improvement Program and Highway Safety Plan and
+The targets are aligned with the state's Highway Safety Improvement Program and Highway Safety Plan and reflect a desired 50% reduction in the number of deaths by the year 2035 and to zero deaths by the year 2050.